jmesnil/jmesnil.net/_posts/2009-08-19-how-clojure-forces-me-to-rewire-my-brain-in-a-good-way.markdown

 I would have _designed_ the code differently to avoid that challenge in the first place (e.g. using explicit parameters instead of a Map and typify at the top of the chain).

-I also find interesting that the declarative language (Clojure) is closer to the natural language (English) I used to describe the problem and, still, my first instinct is to translate it in an imperative language (Java) first3.
+I also find interesting that the declarative language (Clojure) is closer to the natural language (English) I used to describe the problem and, still, my first instinct is to translate it in an imperative language (Java) first<sup id="fnr3-2009-08-19"><a href="#fn3-2009-08-19">3</a></sup>.

 I sometimes uses this type of "functional" Java code in test cases when I want to have common code and a simple change in behavior in many tests but I rarely use it in production code.